rafael-santiago/dev-enigma/README.md

 ### What are usage lines?

-Usage lines the way of dividing the ``Enigma device`` present in your system among several users.
-Several but not inifity, in fact I have fixed the number of usage lines for ``10``.
+Usage lines is the way of dividing the ``Enigma device`` present in your system among several users.
+Several but not inifity, in fact, I have fixed the number of usage lines for ``10``.
 By default, it is possible to have ten users simultaneously hung in this device.
+On normal conditions, is expected that none of them step on the foot of other.

 ### Best practices

 This is just a ``toy device`` so I have used a bunch of things that is not so advised for being used into real-world devices.
 Like ``kmalloc``.
-Among other issues, it imposes a limit of ``128 kb`` (more or less) to the passed data buffers.
+Among other issues, it imposes a limit of ``128kb`` (more or less) to the passed data buffers.
 Do not try to pass huge buffers to your ``Enigma device`` do not be so stupid.
 It will not put fire on your ``kernel`` but will cause malfunction in your ``char device``.